-Ever since Blaqbonez crowned himself the best rapper in Africa, Nigerian hip-hop has gone bonkers.
-The 100 Crowns rapper first made the audacious claim in the maiden edition of the AKtivated Sessions and the reaction was volcanic.
-The hip-hop community immediately spiralled into long polarising debates over the validity of Blaq’s claims.
+Immediately Blaqbonez crowned himself the best rapper in Africa, all hell broke loose on Nigerian hip-hop.
+The 100 Crowns rapper first made this audacious claim in the maiden edition of the AKtivated Sessions titled ‘Best Rapper In Africa‘ and the reaction was volcanic.
+The hip-hop community quickly spiralled into long polarising debates over the validity of Blaq’s claims.
 While some admired his confidence and assertiveness, others dismissed him as a nuisance and an attention seeker who had nothing to back such daring claim.

 If attention was the goal, Blaqbonez definitely got it.

 The debates further diffused into claims and counterclaims, diss tracks flying around with not-so-subliminal shots, directed at the rapper and his associates.
 After a couple of weeks, the pink-haired rapper reaffirmed his claim in his latest release ‘Best Rapper In Africa’ where he took aim at rappers like TenTik, Holyfield and also called out some of his colleagues for being craven.
 This, in turn, generated swift responses from Payper Corleone, Vader, David Meli and many others.
 Even the OGs aren’t left out of the frenzy as a video surfaced of AQ, Loose Kaynon and SDC’s Ghost in a heated debate on who was a better rapper.

 And all this just mean one thing to the fans, excitement.